 Why make your own yogurt and kefir?

-- It's cheaper than buying store-bought.
+- Making your own yogurt is cheaper than buying store-bought.
 Once you have a batch of homemade yogurt going, all you need to buy to make the next batch is milk.

-- You have way more control over the ingredients that you're using.
-Many store-bought varieties will add thickeners and gums.
+- Making homemade yogurt allows more control over the ingredients that you're using.
+Many store-bought varieties add thickening agents or gums.
 The quality of your milk matters—buy local if you can!